Gamma Rho Lambda: 2020 to present

 The National Council established its National Foundation in 2023, to provide support for and promote the overall success of members of the Gamma Rho Lambda family through financial support, educational programming to promote academic success and professional development, and leadership development opportunities.

+Also in 2023, Gamma Rho Lambda formally voted to adopt "Omega" as the chapter designation for siblings who have passed away, and removed it from being used in any Chapter, Line, or Class name.

 As with many organizations, Gamma Rho Lambda struggled during the COVID pandemic.
 As campuses shut down and Greek organizations were unable to recruit, chapters fought diligently to stay connected, involved, and active.
 However, many of the smaller chapters were unable to weather the storm, and were forced to close after great recruitment and retention efforts.
 The organization went from 20 to just 8 chapters between 2020 and 2023.

 Alpha Epsilon Chapter at George Mason University was inducted in fall of 2019 and founded in June 2021.
 They were persistent in completing the provisional chapter process, which was delayed by the COVID-19 pandemic.

+In 2026, Gamma Rho Lambda welcomed their first provisional chapter since COVID-19 at Ohio University.
+They have several campuses working on forming interest groups.

 Gamma Rho Lambda's current focus as a national organization is on strengthening its foundation and building up its currently existing chapters.
 As of Fall 2023, the organization is opening 1-2 interest groups a semester for active chapters so that the national council can provide the stability and support chapters need to be successful.
-Today, Gamma Rho Lambda active membership (including Alum & Collegians) consists of over 400 active members.
+Today, Gamma Rho Lambda active membership (including Alum & Collegians) consists of over 100 active members.

 Gamma Rho Lambda National Sorority's main philanthropic efforts are to benefit The Trevor Project, but chapters also work individually with local non-profits and philanthropic organizations, collectively raising thousands of dollars and creating awareness in their communities.